chrisleereis/Ao-Natsu-Line-Translation/README.md

 ### Will you port the 18+ content of the game?

-We have decided not to.
+Due to the massive amount of work this would pose, w e have decided not to.

 ### Are you working on any other projects now or in the future?